elisastph/MCMC/README.md

 # MCMC Simulator Dashboard

-Interactive Monte Carlo simulations (Ising, Clock, XY) in your browser – powered by a C++ core, Python pipelines, a Streamlit frontend, and a Supabase database.
+Interactive Monte Carlo simulations (Ising, Clock, XY) in browser – powered by a C++ core, Python pipelines, a Streamlit frontend, and a Supabase database.

 **🎯 Live Demo:** [Click here to launch the app](<https://a9hrzvqsl5gvz5ps7btra7.streamlit.app>)